Last updated Apr. 18, 2023 by Charles Zemub

 - Renting out the property while they’re still under construction or renovations

-- Selling properties at a profit (or even more) when they’ve been renovated and are ready for sale.
+- Selling properties at a profit (or even more) when renovated and ready for sale.

 - Selling off houses that have been passed down through generations.